MarkusGerhart/tprj-msi-ss13/README.md

 # Spray Editors as RIA

-MSI teamproject summer 2013 and winter 2013/2014 at Hochschule Konstanz Technik, Wirtschaft und Gestaltung University of Applied Sciences.
+MSI teamproject summer 2013 and winter 2013/2014 at University of Applied Sciences Konstanz (HTWG Konstanz), Department of Computer Science.

 ## Starting the server